Soontao/dictionary/README.md

-# dictionary
+# Dictionary

-Dictionary provided by Theo
+Dictionary provided by Theo, used for automatically NLP media research